HaroldP64393329/HaroldP64393329.github.io/_posts/2019-09-13-Home-field-advantage.md

 {% endhighlight %}

 The result is in and `P` < `0.05` therefore the null hypothesis can be rejected and accept my suggested alternate.
 There is a home **map** advantage at play in our results.

+___
+**References**

+Dohmen, Thomas.
+Social Pressure Influences Decisions of Individuals Evidence from the Behavior of Football Referees.
+IZA, 2005.